nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 nRF52840 USB Dongle (nrf52840dongle_nrf52840) and nRF52833 USB Dongle (nrf52833dongle_nrf52833)
       * Since the nRF52840 Dongle is generic and defined in Zephyr, project-specific changes are applied in the DTS overlay file.
-      * The application is configured to act as both mouse and keyboard.
+      * The application is configured to act as a dongle that forwards data from both mouse and keyboard.
       * Bluetooth uses Nordic's SoftDevice link layer and is configured to act as a central.
         Input data comes from Bluetooth and is retransmitted to USB.
       * |preconfigured_build_types|

 nRF52820 USB Dongle (nrf52820dongle_nrf52820)
-      * The application is configured to act as both mouse and keyboard.
+      * The application is configured to act as a dongle that forwards data from both mouse and keyboard.
       * Bluetooth uses Zephyr's software link layer and is configured to act as a central.
         Input data comes from Bluetooth and is retransmitted to USB.
       * |preconfigured_build_types|